ethstorage/ethstorage-doc/dapp-developer-guide/tutorials/upload-your-file-folder-with-ethfs-cli.md

 # Upload Your File/Folder with ethfs-cli

 ## Introduction
-In this tutorial, we will demonstrate how to use the [ethfs-cli](https://github.com/ethstorage/ethfs-cli/) tool to upload files or folders to EVM-compatible chains such as Sepolia or [QuarkChain L2](https://quarkchain.io) beta testnet.
+In this tutorial, we will demonstrate how to use the [ethfs-cli](https://github.com/ethstorage/ethfs-cli/) tool to upload files or folders to EVM-compatible chains such as Sepolia or [QuarkChain L2](https://quarkchain.io) testnet.

 You can find the full list of currently supported chains [here](https://github.com/ethstorage/ethfs-cli/?tab=readme-ov-file#supported-networks).